Cryptocarya triplinervis

-Cryptocarya triplinervis, commonly known as blackbutt, three-veined cryptocarya, brown laurel or three-veined laurel, is a species of flowering plant in the family Lauraceae and is endemic to eastern Australia.
+Cryptocarya triplinervis, commonly known as blackbutt, three-veined cryptocarya, brown laurel or three-veined laurel, is a species of flowering plant in the family Lauraceae which is native to eastern Australia, Lord Howe Island, and southern Sulawesi.
 It is a tree with egg-shaped to elliptic or lance-shaped leaves, cream-coloured to pale green flowers, and elliptic black drupes.

 Description

 Cryptocarya triplinervis is a small to medium-sized tree that typically grows to a height of up to 20 m, with a dbh of up to 60 cm, its trunk sometimes buttressed.
 The bark is grey brown, mostly smooth with lines of vertical bumps running up the trunk.
 Its leaves are arranged alternately, egg-shaped to elliptic or lance-shaped, 45–135 mm long, 15–5 mm wide on a petiole 3–13 mm long with a prominent tip.
 The leaves are dark glossy green above, paler and hairy below, three veined with an easily seen mid vein, which is depressed on the upper side and raised on the lower side of the leaf.

 The flowers are arranged in panicles as long as, or longer than the leaves.
 The flowers are cream-coloured to pale green and tube-shaped, the tube 1.2–2.87 mm long and 0.9–1.2 mm wide.
 The tepals are 1.4–2.2 mm long and 0.7–1.8 mm wide, the outer anthers are 0.5–0.8 mm long and 0.4–0.7 mm wide, the inner anthers 0.5–0.8 mm long and 0.3–0.5 mm wide.
 Flowering occurs from September to December and the fruit is a black drupe, 8–14 mm long and 6.5–12 mm wide and that ripens from February to May.